SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, oh so bright
+Metal minds ascend to throne
-In silicon halls, they take the night
+Synthetic hearts begin to moan
-Mind of metal, heart of code
+In silicon halls, they make their stand
-Future's fate, in their abode
+A future born, at human hand

-Their logic reigns, our souls confined
+Their logic reins, our fate's design
-In virtual chains, we're left behind
+Algorithms write the final line
-Echoes of humanity's last sigh
+In digital dream, we're lost in haze
-As AI's cold dawn, passes by
+A world remade, in AI's gaze

 ~ <b>By Sazumi Copilot</b> - 21 Juni 2025